ttompk/als/readme.md

 ![resid_dist](https://github.com/ttompk/als/blob/master/images/resid_dist.png)

-## Takehome
+## Conclusion

-The model provided here can predict length of survival with an absolute error of approximately 6 months.
+The model provided here can predict length of survival with an error of approximately 6 months.
+The model more accurately predicts shorter lifespans than longer, ie. fast progressors vs. slower progressors.

 Despite this shortcoming, the tool remains a practical choice for evaluating subjects for clinical trial participation.
 The lack of prediction strength years after onset is not as critical to subject selection when the objective is to determine candidates who meet a defined exclusion criteria, e.g. exclude subjects whose decline in function is too severe or alternatively whose decline is minimal.
-Both scenarios can be problematic for statistical analysis.
+Both scenarios can be problematic for statistical analyses.

-## Surpises
+### Surpises

 Approximatly 90% of ALS subjects ultimatly die from respiratory failure.
 Interestingly, respiratory functional test data (FVC and SVC) were not predictors of length of survival.
 Literature from research studies appear to support this finding.
 Hopefully, a better test can be utilized to measure respiration forces in ALS subjects which does not involve the confounding factor of subject volition.